katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 <img width="512" alt="image" src="https://user-images.githubusercontent.com/81607668/129761134-7fa840f5-673e-4ec6-8831-e3971c1fcd50.png">

 Customer 15: Initially, this customer commenced their onboarding journey with a free trial on 17 Mar 2020.
 Once the trial ended, on 24 Mar 2020, they upgraded to the pro monthly plan.
-However, the following month, on 29 Apr 2020, the customer decided to terminate their subscription and subsequently churned.
-The paid subscription continued until 24/25 May 2020 when it finally ended.
+However, the following month, on 29 Apr 2020, the customer decided to terminate their subscription and subsequently churned until the paid subscription ends.

 <img width="549" alt="image" src="https://user-images.githubusercontent.com/81607668/129761434-39009802-c813-437d-a292-ddd26ac8ac29.png">